 Energy Drinks Could Poison Children: Study

 Reports to poison control centers regarding energy drinks and kids under 6 years old are alarmingly high, according to a new study presented at the American Heart Association’s Scientific Sessions 2014.
-Children who consume the beverages may suffer adverse reactions including tremors, seizures, nausea, vomiting, chest pain and erratic heart beats (arrhythmias).
-Click here to learn more.
+Children who consume the beverages may suffer adverse reactions including tremors, seizures, nausea, vomiting, chest pain, and erratic heartbeats (arrhythmias).

 Researchers Find Association Between TBI and Energy Drink Consumption in Teens

-A new study reports teenagers who suffered from traumatic brain injuries (TBIs) within the past year were seven times more likely to have consumed at least five energy drink within the week prior to injury.
+A new study reports teenagers who suffered from traumatic brain injuries (TBIs) within the past year were seven times more likely to have consumed at least five energy drinks within the week prior to the injury.
 Researchers also found that teens who reported sustaining a TBI within the past year were at least twice as likely to have consumed energy drinks mixed with alcohol than teens who reported sustaining a TBI more than a year previously.
-Click here to learn more.

 Monster Energy Drink Lawsuits